 “But bread dough won’t go well with custard, it is too doughy.
 It needs to be fluffy”

 Come to find out that Russians don’t make Piroshki with custard like we do.
 “There is no such thing as sweet Piroshki” Mela said with a stern voice.
-Ya know like what are you talking about?
+Ya know, like what are you talking about?
 Have you lost your mind?
 Oh boy!
-So I go on and on telling her that’s how Persians eat it.
+So I told her that’s how Persians eat it.
 Poor Mela said with complete bewilderment and disbelief, “how can Piroshki be with custard?”
 Like what have you crazy Persians gone and done with our Piroshki?
 And I laughed and laughed!

 Here is my conclusion about this subject matter.
 Persians stole the idea of Pirashki from the Russians and made it into their own by doing what the Russians didn’t think of doing: adding a delicious custard.
 Frankly, I say it’s genius.
 Don’t get me wrong, you have not lived until you have Mela’s cabbage Piroshki or her pancakes for that matter, but there is something so incredibly delicious about these Piroshkis, see for your self!